I’ve been thinking about joy quite a bit lately. Joy is a big deal to God and comes up a lot in the Bible.

 God looks glorious when we are joyful, and the aim of the Christian life is to make much of Jesus and bring glory to God.
 God really does care about our joy.
 He wants it to be full...and the good news is that He births it in us through the power of the Holy Spirit when we abide in Him.

 Aaron Rose is on staff at Westside Church, where he oversees media and design and is the deacon of ministry development.
-Aaron is married to Kveta and has two wonderful boys and a girl.
+Aaron is married to Kveta and has three boys and a girl.